Kyle Gass: Early life

-Kyle Richard Gass was born in Walnut Creek, California on July 14, 1960, and he has two brothers.
-At 8 years old, he learned to play guitar and flute.
-Then at 8, he was working on his first television appearance: an ad for 7UP.
-He attended Las Lomas High School, where he played flute in the marching band and graduated in 1978.
+Kyle Richard Gass was born in Walnut Creek, California on July 14, 1960.
+He has two brothers.
+At age 8, he learned to play guitar and flute and later made his first television appearance in an advertisement for 7UP.
+He attended Las Lomas High School, where he played flute with Greg Williams in the marching band and graduated in 1978.
 He studied acting at UCLA School of Theater, Film and Television, where he met Tim Robbins.
 In 1982, he joined Robbins' The Actors' Gang and in the early 1990s met and befriended Jack Black in the group.

 Career

 Acting

-Gass first appeared on-screen in a 1988 7-Up Gold commercial, and made his film debut two years later in Brain Dead.
+Gass first appeared on-screen in a 1988 7-Up Gold commercial, and made his film debut two years later in the horror movie Brain Dead.

-He made a cameo appearance in the film Bio-Dome alongside Jack Black, in the Seinfeld episode "The Abstinence" in 1996, in a 1999 episode of the television show Fear of a Punk Planet, and in a 2003 episode of Friends, "The One With The Mugging" (S9 E15), as Phoebe's street friend Lowell.
+He made cameo appearances in 1996 film Bio-Dome (alongside Jack Black), the Seinfeld episode "The Abstinence" in 1996, a 1999 episode of the television show Fear of a Punk Planet, and a 2003 season 9 episode of Friends, ("The One with the Mugging"), as Phoebe’s street friend Lowell.
 He appeared in music videos for Good Charlotte's 2002 song "Lifestyles of the Rich and Famous", the Foo Fighters' 1999 song "Learn to Fly", and I Prevail's 2017 song "Already Dead".
-In 2017, Gass won the Filmquest award for Best Supporting Actor for his role in the film Apartment 212.
+In 2017, Gass won the FilmQuest award for Best Supporting Actor for his role in the film Apartment 212.

-Gass has played small roles in many of Jack Black's films (Year One, Kung Fu Panda, Shallow Hal, Saving Silverman, The Cable Guy, etc.).
-He starred with Jack Black in the movie Tenacious D in the Pick of Destiny.
+Gass has played small roles in many of Black's films including Year One, Kung Fu Panda, Shallow Hal, Saving Silverman and The Cable Guy.
+He also starred with Black in the movie Tenacious D in the Pick of Destiny.

 Gass appeared in Jacob's Ladder (1990), appeared as the "couch potato" in The Cable Guy (1996), and as an inept author of children's books in the comedy Elf (2003).
 He had a cameo role as a singing karaoke cowboy in Wild Hogs (2007).
 In 2008 he played the porn director in Extreme Movie, Walrus Boy in Wieners, the dirty trucker in the men's room in Sex Drive, and Decatur Doublewide in Lower Learning.